bernie4375/HCL-Meal-Mgt.-ISF-and-IC-settings/README.md

 Never copy what others report to use, but investigate and adjust to your data.
 Neglecting safety instructions, and just using the “buttons” that are made available in a supposed “learning by doing” mode, can be dangerous.

 Please observe that making your settings should be done step-by-step in this sequence: 1.
 Set insulin model (time-to-peak, DIA)  2.
 Set a correct basal rate (that keeps you stable at iob and cob near zero in open loop) 3.
 Determine your
 Factors (ISF, IC) and other settings 4.
 Do your Meal Management such that your desired (realistic) %TIR results.
 Besides an initial meal bolus (and anti-hypo snacks, if needed), try not to interfere with your closed loop  5.
-Observe if/when you have altered general insulin sebnsitivity (e.g. during and after exercise), and learn to tempoprarily adjhust settings (and/or use Autosens, an Automation, or maybe dynamicISF etc).
+Observe if/when you have altered general insulin sensitivity (e.g. during and after exercise), and learn to temporarily adjust settings (and/or use Autosens, an Automation, or individually tuned dynamic factors).

 Stable Bluetooth connectivity, reliable CGM values, and selecting/changing cannula sites for reliable insulin delivery is the solid foundation you cannot do without.
 Resort to bg meter measurements and to using an insulin pen if/when thze necessary conditions are not given!